MaxCieplinski/Calculator/README.md

 - Clone the repository with `git clone https://github.com/MaxCieplinski/Calculator.git`
 - Download the latest release it with the green button `Download`

-In order to update existing code use :
+In order to update existing code open the terminal and write :
 ```
 cd Calculator
 git pull